Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### Hints

 1. The custom element name `ctb` stands for *Custom Title Block*.
-2. Type your title *next to the open tag* .
+2. Type your title *near the open tag* .
 3. Keep your title *within one line*.
 4. Start typing your content *in the second line*.
 5. Use plain text within a custom element.